-This blog post talks about the commonly asked question: “Why Do Bad Things Happen to Good People”, as seen from a law of attraction perspective.
+This article deals with the commonly asked question: “Why Do Bad Things Happen to Good People?”, as seen from a law of attraction perspective.

 This blog post focuses on the commonly proposed idea that there is something strange happening in the universe.
 For if there isn’t something strange going on, why is it that bad things happen to perfectly good people?